Last updated 23 May 2018

 Questions and complaints

 The data controller for your personal data is the Cabinet Office.
-Contact the Data Protection Officer if you have any questions or think that your personal data has been misused or mishandled.
+Contact the GDS Privacy Team if you have any questions or think that your personal data has been misused or mishandled.

 Data Protection Officer